 Working With the Recall Manager

-Operating the Recall Manager begins with the click of the blue recycle icon (shown below) from the dashboard.
+Operating the Recall Manager begins with the click of the blue recycle icon () from the dashboard.

-Select “recall due,” choose your preferred view and click the “get” button.
+Select recall due, then choose your preferred view and click the Get button.
 This is where you will access your recall list.

 There is no need to print a recall list ever again!
-The patients on this list are either due or becoming due but have no upcoming appointment on the schedule.
+The patients on this list are either due or will be due soon but have no upcoming appointment on the schedule.
 The Recall Manager updates in real time – patients will be automatically removed from the list if they schedule an appointment.
 The columns will show you the recall type, the patient’s due date, patient name, age and contact information.

 The icons on the right will show you whether the patient has been contacted and how many times.
 Mouse over the column to see the date that they were contacted by each communication medium: email, text, and postcard.
 You can click on “communication” under the patient’s name to view their full communication log.

 - The Roberts family is shown on this recall list.
 The patient's due date, name, age and contact information is displayed.
 The columns marked E, M, V, and P show if and how the patient was contacted (email, message, voicemail, and postcard).

 If your practice utilizes the practice management system Dentrix, this interactive list has an extra feature: it allows you to click on a patient’s name to open their file or chart in your practice management software.
-The Recall Manager provides you all of the information needed to reach out to patients to get them on the schedule!
+The Recall Manager provides you with all of the information needed to reach out to patients to get them on the schedule!